 There are multiple Version Control Systems, but Git is by far and large the most popular — both for individual and company use.

-You should already have Git installed on your Macbook.
-If not, just run in Terminal:
+You should already have Git installed on your macOS.
+To check, just run in Terminal:

-On the other hand, GitHub is a web based Git repository (referred to as a remote repository).
+On the other hand, GitHub is a web-based Git repository (referred to as a remote repository).

 - It provides a free and easy place to use Git

 - It provides the cloud to store your code in